play-with-docker/docker-machine-driver-pwd/README.md

 ### Easy way

-Download the binary for your platform from the [releases](https://github.com/franela/play-with-docker/releases) section and place it somewhere in your PATH
+Download the release bundle from the [releases](https://github.com/franela/play-with-docker/releases) section and place the binary that corresponds to your platform it somewhere in your PATH